turbot/guardrails-docs/docs/runbooks/enterprise-install/blue-green-deployment/index.md

 ## Prerequisites

-- Access to the Guardrails master account.
+- Access to the Guardrails master AWS account with Administrator privileges.
-- Administrator privileges.
 - Familiarity with AWS Console, Service Catalog, and CloudFormation services.
 - No downtime required.